Blockstream/Jade/release/README.txt

 - All patches are created compressed, and with the standard format name (<ver>_<cfg>_from_<basever>_<basecfg>_sizes_<uncompressed_fw_size>_<uncompressed_patch_size>_patch.bin)
 - Lists the patch files in index file 'DELTAS'.
+- If no prior versions are provided, only makes the ble<->noradio patches for the given target version.

 * scripts/mkindexes.sh <stable version> [ <beta version> ]
 eg: './scripts/mkindexes.sh 0.1.33' or './scripts/mkindexes.sh 0.1.32 0.1.33'